 What do I believe?

-- Google Hangouts (now changed to YouTube Live) will change the way we do business on the net.
+- Live Streaming (YouTube & Zoom) will change the way we do business on the net;

 - Graduate Executive Coaching Program (Royal Roads University)